Local Priorities for 2018-19

 Education is vital to maintaining democracy.
 Funding of public schools and the source of funding are issues that need improvement to provide the opportunity for a quality and equitable education for all school-age children in the community for the future of our democracy.

 A suggested emphasis on transportation in the city/county/area is the second priority issue that the League will be concentrating on.
-Traffic gridlock, lack of light rail or other mass transit options, ongoing housing development, street repairs, etc., are all issues that were discussed in the recent city election, and we plan on holding a panel discussion in the fall..
+Traffic gridlock, lack of light rail or other mass transit options, ongoing housing development, street repairs, etc., are all issues that were discussed in the last city election, and we held a forum on the issue in October.
+The video can be seen on NOWCastSA's YouTube channel at bit.ly/transpforum

 The Transportation chair is Elaine Talarski.

 The third priority issue that the League will be working on is water.
-In spring of next year the program committee will look at the current situation regarding water issues in San Antonio.
 Water management and water quality are, and have been for a very long time, a real concern for San Antonio League members, who are knowledgeable and well-versed on the subject.
 We have worked with other Leagues in our area, including Comal Area, Hays County and Victoria, on conferences dealing with water issues, and they were very well attended.
 It’s time we revisited the subject.

 The Water chairs are Evelyn Bonavita and Annalisa Peace.

-Get Out the Vote campaign will focus on those constituencies that are underrepresented in the electoral process and are most vulnerable to voting challenges.
-The campaign will ensure that all voters in San Antonio know their rights and responsibilities on Election Day and go to the polls informed and empowered.
+The Empowering Voters Project will focus on those constituencies that are underrepresented in the electoral process and are most vulnerable to voting challenges.
+The project will ensure that all voters in San Antonio know their rights and responsibilities on Election Day and go to the polls informed and empowered.

 Running for Office

-The Running For Office workshop is to encourage those who are thinking of running for elected office by offering guidance and instructions.
+The Running For Office workshop series encourages those who are thinking of running for elected office by offering guidance and instructions.